EventStore/EventStore/docs/server/security/user-authorization.md

 the `$systemStreamAcl` as the default.

 ::: tip
-The `$w` in `$userStreamAcl` also applies to the ability to create a stream.
 Members of `$admins` always have access to everything, you cannot remove this permission.
 :::

 When you set a permission on a stream, it overrides the default values.
 However, it's not necessary to specify